MatthewFrench/Project-Fluffy-Pug-Command-Line/Readme.md

 	• Make it draw all the output
 	• Make it output 2 result images, one with image highlighting objects it sees and the other black with only highlighting areas it sees
 	• Make it more accurate, it seems off
+	• Increase speed from 0.9 seconds to 0.05 seconds
+	• Parallelize it with OpenMP

 Detection times for functions: